BHASVIC-CompSci/.github/profile/Troubleshooting/changeUsername.md

 If you need to do it follow the steps below.
 Be careful as github as both a **display name** and **username** which are different, make sure you're changing the correct one.

-Make sure your username is in the correct format of BHASVIC-*your username* including the shorthand year so 2025 > 25 e.g. Vincent Van Gogh would be `BHASVIC-VincentVanGogh22`
+Make sure your username is in the correct format of BHASVIC-*your username* followed by the shorthand year so 2025 > 25 e.g. Vincent Van Gogh would be `BHASVIC-VincentVanGogh22`

 ### What to do
 1. Open your settings by clicking your profile picture in the top right then selecting settings